 “I have no words to describe the passing of Junior Seau.
 It is a sad, sad day not only for me, but for the whole sports community.
 I worked with Junior here and later in Miami.
 I can tell you no one had more character and true leadership ability than Junior.
 He brought passion to the game of football that was unmatched.
 His commitment to charitable causes in the community was inspiring.
 It was an honor to know him.
 My thoughts and prayers are with his family.”

 Seau, Duerson and Easterling aren’t the only NFL suicides.
 Authorities ruled that ex-Eagle Andre Waters’ death in 2006 was a suicide.

-In another creepy note, several newspapers reported on a seeming jinx on the 1994 Chargers team, which lost Super Bowl XXIX to the Chargers.
+In another creepy note, several newspapers reported on a seeming jinx on the 1994 Chargers team, which lost Super Bowl XXIX to the 49ers.
 So far, including Seau, eight members of that team have passed at an early age.

 According to USA Today, hundreds of people had gathered at Seau’s home to pay their respects, while others had left flowers at the restaurant he owned.

 It remains to be seen if Seau’s family will have his brain tested for CTE.
 It certainly would be a service to players in the NFL.
 Press accounts about Seau don’t include any history of him suffering concussions.
 But of course, when he was playing, no one was paying attention to such brain injuries.

 By all accounts, Seau was a vibrant, beloved man.
 I hope his death doesn’t turn out to be the latest tragedy that CTE and brain damage have caused.
 But I fear he won’t be the last such suicide that I will be writing about.